 Remember how we told you Oppo could be launching its R5 smartphone soon after the inauguration of the N3?
 We weren’t wrong.
 The R5 has made its debut – literally within minutes of the N3’s arrival.

 And the sources that picked up on the R5’s arrival (it was spotted on an Indonesian Postel website similar to the FCC in the US and TENAA in China) correctly predicted something else too – that it will be one of the thinnest smartphones in the market.

 The R5 is the successor to the Oppo R3, which, at 6.3mm, was the thinnest 4G smartphone of its time.
-Now, Oppo has outdone its own record with the R5: a nip and tuck has resulted in a handset just 4.85mm thick.
+Now, history has repeated itself and Oppo has outdone its own record with the R5.
+The nip and tuck has resulted in a 4.85mm waferthin unit.

 READ MORE: Oppo R5 hands-on preview

-Weighing 155g, the 5.2in smartphone boasts a full HD resolution (and 443ppi) on its AMOLED screen.
-Its 13MP back camera falls a little short compared to the N3, but it’s still higher spec than some of the others in the market.
+Weighing 155g, the 5.2in smartphone boasts a full HD 423ppi resolution on its AMOLED screen.
+Its 13MP back camera falls a little short compared to the N3, but it’s better than some of the others in the market.
 Its front snapper sits at 5MP.
-And prepare to curb your disappointment, because the R5’s camera is not rotatable like its N-series smartphones.
+Curb your disappointment, because the R5’s camera is not rotatable like its N-series smartphones.

-The R5's price is tagged at US$499, so you can expect it to hover around £310 when it's available here.
+The R5's price is tagged at US$499, so you can expect it to hover around S$635 when it's available here.

 READ MORE: Oppo Find 7 review